 With 37,000 McDonald’s locations around the world, there’s a solid chance at some point you’ll find yourself in one, looking for a meal that won’t send your blood sugar soaring.
 Good news—the McDonald’s menu isn’t all supersized Cokes and fries anymore (the chain actually discontinued those infamous mega portions in 2004).

 Do a little nutrition sleuthing—and McDonald’s makes it easy to research nutrition information on their website—and you’ll find plenty of meal options that will keep your numbers in check.

 If you have diabetes, you’ll want to aim for around 400-500 calories, 45-60 grams of carbohydrates, and fewer than 10% of calories from saturated fat per meal.
 You also want to look for foods that make a dent in your daily fiber goal: 25 grams for women and 38 for men.
 Keeping sodium to a minimum is also important.
 The American Heart Association recommends getting no more than 2,300 milligram per day.
 Meals out are some of the biggest sources of sodium; so be sure to keep salt extra low the rest of the day any time you eat out.

-The following seven meals will help you stay within range of your diabetes meal goals at Mickey D’s:
+The following six meals will help you stay within range of your diabetes meal goals at Mickey D’s: